SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

 with fixed ``t, h, p``, and ``u(t)``.

-Numerically, we use Newton's method to solve potentially nonlinear equations by solving the best approximating linear equations (i.e. the Jacobian of the nonlinear function with respect to the unknowns) iteratively to refine an initial guess.
+Numerically, we use Newton's method to solve potentially nonlinear equations by iteratively solving the best approximating linear equations (i.e., the Jacobian of the nonlinear function with respect to the unknowns) to refine an initial guess.
 By the chain rule, we have
 ```math
 \begin{equation}
 \frac{\partial F}{\partial u} = \frac{1}{h}F_{u'} + F_{u}.